-If you enjoy this recipe, you'll also love my cheesy brussels sprouts rice casserole and this saucy roasted bok choy.
+If you enjoy this recipe, you'll love my hot honey carrots with hummus, and cheesy brussels sprouts rice casserole, too!

-The best descriptor for this recipe is hot honey brussels sprouts.
-They're crispy with some charred smokiness, slightly sweet, and have a nice kick of heat from red pepper.
-I personally prefer a spice level that induces lip-tingling action but this recipe is on the milder side so feel free to taste test as you go.
+Sweet and Spicy Flavor - These brussels are crispy with some charred smokiness, slightly sweet, and have a nice kick of heat.
+I personally prefer a spice level that induces lip-tingling action but this recipe is on the milder side so it can be adjusted to your taste.

 What You'll Need for this Recipe